sfigg/commercialization-public/docset/customize/mdm/data-structures-windows-store-for-business.md

 ## PublisherDetails

-Specifies that properties of the publisher details.
+Specifies the proerties of the publisher details.

 <table>
 <colgroup>